cslarsen/dna-traits/README.md

 UPDATE: The parsing is now very fast.
 An entire 23andme file is parsed 5-10x faster than the old code (which is on par with Python).
 It takes 0.5 secs and two context switches to parse the file.
-The code is in read.cpp, though, and not integrated into the main code yet.
+The code is in read.cpp, though, and not integrated into the main code yet (`make read` to test it).

 Usage
 -----